 I’ve mentioned that most people find that stevia has a distinctive taste.
 Some find it slightly unpleasant, while others are oblivious.
 Just be aware that it can be an acquired taste, and the more you try it, the less you will taste it.

-What I mean by this is, don't use stevia as the only sweetener in your recipe.
-Instead, use some stevia along with a bit of another sweetener like honey, maple syrup, fruit juice, coconut sugar, molasses, xylitol (if you have candida), erythritol, or some combination.
-Use whatever you like, but do try to use your healthiest option available.
+Especially in baking, use stevia along with other sweeteners like honey, maple syrup, fruit juice, coconut sugar, molasses, xylitol (if you have candida), erythritol, or some combination.
+Use whatever you like, but try to use your healthiest option available.

 When stevia is mixed with another sweetener, the taste is greatly reduced and often not even noticeable.
 This is also true when there is fruit in the recipe (the fruit being the other sweetener), like in an apple crisp or oatmeal raisin cookies.
 The stevia taste is much less, if at all, noticeable.

 Slowly, steadily, each subsequent time you prepare something, decrease the other sweetener and increase the stevia with the goal of cutting out the other sweetener completely over time.